 - 1 tsp. hot pepper sauce

 - coconut oil for frying

-- Dust both sides of the crab cakes with more almond flour and fry 3-4 minutes on each side until golden brown.
+- Press both sides of the gluten-free crab cakes in more almond flour

 Video by: Amie Pendle